Tii04/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11.
 Writes a script that counts the number of directories and sub-directories in the current directory.
 Task 12.
 Creates a script that displays the 10 newest files in the current directory.
 Task 13.
 Creates a script that takes a list of words as input then ptints only words that appear once.
+Task 14.
+Displays lines containing the pattern “root” from the file /etc/passwd.
+Task 15.